 Our mission being to create content that influences our communities and lead them to new perspectives through audio visual.

 Abantu Visions seeks to express – the UBUNTU spirit, borrowing also from the Ujamaa ideals – the communal and humanity of each and every member of the society; to share across Tanzania and the African continent the richness and abundances of the people’s aspirations, cultures, values, expressed through film, Television and other digital media.

 Abantu works closely with grass roots and local government officials, private institutions, educational institutions, NGO’s, and diplomatic missions.
-Through its productions the Abantu has covered large parts of Tanzania mainland and the islands of Zanzibar and Pemba to craft content that influences viewers to get involved and take action.
+Through its productions Abantu Visions has covered large parts of Tanzania mainland and the islands of Zanzibar and Pemba to craft content that influences viewers to get involved and take action.

 Behind the Lens

 Kerage Kamuli comes from a strong background of film and cinematography.
 Born to one of the first female Tanzanian producer/director KK went on to graduate from the South African School of Motion Picture Medium and Live Performance (AFDA), with a Bachelor of Arts in Motion Picture Medium in Cinematography.

 It is in her ability to see a narrative form a unique perspective that led her to a career behind the lens.
 Her strong beliefs in how film can impact and stimulate change in society is what drives her passion.
 In her own words, she is interested in using film as a vehicle to deconstruct society by creating content that rewrites cultural scripts and alters perception to stimulate a real change in society.

 We work with stakeholders interested in Impact through film production

 Abantu Visions acts as a bridge for upcoming filmmakers

 We tell real stories by real people in ways that spark conversation.